micmejia/bible-dump/AMPC/2 Samuel/2 Sam 4.md

 David commanded his young men, and they slew them and cut off their hands and feet and hanged them over the pool in Hebron.
-But they took Ish-bosheth's head and buried it in Hebron in the tomb of Abner [his relative and once chief supporter]. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But they took Ish-bosheth's head and buried it in Hebron in the tomb of Abner [his relative and once chief supporter].